 Buy Pottery — or Make Your Own

-Costa Rica has a fine history of artisanal crafts.
-Archeologists have discovered pottery dating back more than 2,500 years to pre-Hispanic days.
+Costa Rica has a long history of artisanal crafts.
+Archeologists have discovered pottery dating back more than 2,500 years.
 In the towns of San Vicente de Nicoya and Guaitil in Guanacaste, you can observe artisans, who are descendants of Chorotega Indians, creating earthenware using the same techniques as their ancestors.

-Observe the ancient art and buy pieces from the artists themselves at Guaitil Artisan Village, in the Carrillo community in Guanacaste.
-Or take a five-day workshop at Guaitil Pottery Studio to learn how to create your own pottery, starting with harvesting the clay and ending with crafting your own work of art.
+Observe the ancient art and buy pieces from the artists at Guaitil Artisan Village in the Carrillo community in Guanacaste.
+Or, take a lesson and craft your own souvenir to take home.

 Help Protect Sea Turtle Hatchlings

 The beaches of Costa Rica provide one of the most important nesting grounds for four species of sea turtles.
-Turtle hatchlings can be observed on both Caribbean and Pacific beaches; it’s possible to see them nearly every month of the year, depending on where you go.
+Visit between March and November for your best chance of spotting a turtle hatching.

 Learn How Coffee Is Made

 Several working farms offer tours.
 The original coffee roaster in Costa Rica is Cafe Britt, which welcomes 500,000 travelers a year to tour its plantation.
-For a coffee farm experience that allows you to get to know local farms, head into the mountains where Cafe Monteverde runs its tours in conjunction with the Santa Elena Cooperative.
-You’ll go into the fields and get to meet the local farmers, perhaps giving them a hand to pluck coffee cherries from the bushes.
-Proceeds from your tour cost go to supporting the farmers and their families.
-To book, see Monteverdeinfo.com.
+For a more unique coffee farm experience, head into the mountains where Cafe Monteverde runs tours of its sustainable operation.

 Best Time to Go to Costa Rica

-Costa Rica has two main seasons: the dry season and the rainy or “green” season.
+Costa Rica has two main seasons: the dry and rainy or “green” seasons.
 Dry season equals high season.
 From late November through late April, Costa Rican rains are mild, and tourists flock to the country.
 May through mid-November is Costa Rica’s green season; sure, it rains a good amount, but you will find a surplus of travel deals in the country during this time.
-Keep in mind that it can be difficult to drive over muddy roads during green season in Costa Rica.
+Just keep in mind that it can be difficult to drive over muddy roads during the green season in Costa Rica.

 Costa Rica on a Budget